-The Board of Governors are responsible for preparing the Strategic Report and the financial statements in accordance with the requirements of the Higher Education Funding Council for England's Memorandum of Assurance and Accountability issued by HEFCE and applicable law and regulations.
+The Board of Governors are responsible for preparing the Strategic Report and the financial statements in accordance with the requirements of the Office for Students' Terms and conditions of funding for higher education institutions and Research England's Terms and conditions of Research England grant and applicable law and regulations.

 They are required to prepare School financial statements in accordance with UK accounting standards and applicable law (UK Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
-The Memorandum of Assurance and Accountability further requires the financial statements to be prepared in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education, in accordance with the requirements of HEFCE's Accounts Direction to higher education institutions.
-The directors are required to prepare financial statements which give a true and fair view of the state of affairs of the School and of their income and expenditure, gains and losses and changes in reserves for that period.
+The terms and conditions of funding further require the financial statements to be prepared in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education, in accordance with the requirements of the Accounts Direction issued by the Office for Students.
+The Board of Governors are required to prepare financial statements which give a true and fair view of the state of affairs of the School and of their income and expenditure, gains and losses and changes in reserves for that period.

-In preparing each of the group and parent School financial statements, the directors are required to:
+In preparing each of the School financial statements, the Board of Governors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess the group and parent School's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the group or the parent School or to cease operations, or have no realistic alternative but to do so.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - assess the School's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the School or to cease operations, or have no realistic alternative but to do so.

-The Board of Governors is responsible for keeping adequate accounting records that are sufficient to show and explain the parent School's transactions and disclose with reasonable accuracy at any time the financial position of the parent School and enable them to ensure that its financial statements comply with relevant legislation and other relevant accounting standards.
-They are responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the group and to prevent and detect fraud and other irregularities.
+The Board of Governors is responsible for keeping proper accounts and proper records in relation to the accounts.
+They are responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the School and to prevent and detect fraud and other irregularities.

-The Board of Governors are also responsible under the Memorandum of Assurance and Accountability for:
+The Board of Governors are also responsible for ensuring that:

-- ensuring that funds from HEFCE and other funding bodies are used only for the purposes for which they have been given and in accordance with the Memorandum of Assurance and Accountability and any other conditions which HEFCE may from time to time prescribe; - ensuring that there are appropriate financial and management controls in place to safeguard public funds and funds from other sources; and - securing the economical, efficient and effective management of the School's resources and expenditure.
+- funds from whatever source administered by the School for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation; - funds provided by the Office for Students and Research England have been applied in accordance with the Memorandum of Assurance and Accountability and any other terms and conditions attached to them - ensuring that there are appropriate financial and management controls in place to safeguard public funds and funds from other sources; and - securing the economical, efficient and effective management of the School's resources and expenditure.